zaproxy/zap-media-resources/subtitles/README.md

 Here is a short guide on how the subtitles were created using OpenAI's Whisper.
 **A Nvidia graphics card with Cuda cores is required**.
 The more VRAM the better, as larger models can then be used if necessary.
-In addition to Whsiper, you also need an audio file, e.g. in .mp3 format, which you want to transcribe.
+In addition to Whisper, you also need an audio file, e.g. in .mp3 format, which you want to transcribe.